huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 client.
 This mechanism will effectively limit the number of DNS queries that a client can send on a single DoQ connection.

+# Implementation Status

+(THIS SECTION TO BE REMOVED BEFORE PUBLICATION) This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in
+{{?RFC7942}}.

+1. AdGuard launched a DoQ recursive resolver service in December 2020.
+The have released a suite of open source tools that support DoQ:
+    1. [AdGuard C++ DNS libraries](https://github.com/AdguardTeam/DnsLibs) A DNS proxy library that supports all existing DNS protocols including DNS-over-TLS, DNS-over-HTTPS, DNSCrypt and DNS-over-QUIC (experimental).
+    2. [DNS Proxy](https://github.com/AdguardTeam/dnsproxy) A simple DNS proxy server that supports all existing DNS protocols including DNS-over-TLS, DNS-over-HTTPS, DNSCrypt, and DNS-over-QUIC.
+Moreover, it can work as a DNS-over-HTTPS, DNS-over-TLS or DNS-over-QUIC server.
+    3. [CoreDNS fork for AdGuard DNS](https://github.com/AdguardTeam/coredns) Includes DNS-over-QUIC server-side support.
+    3. [dnslookup](https://github.com/ameshkov/dnslookup) Simple command line utility to make DNS lookups.
+Supports all known DNS protocols: plain DNS, DoH, DoT, DoQ, DNSCrypt.
+2. [Quicdoq](https://github.com/private-octopus/quicdoq) Quicdoq is a simple open source implementation of DNS over Quic.
+It is written in C, based on Picoquic.
+3. [Flamethrower](https://github.com/DNS-OARC/flamethrower/tree/dns-over-quic) is an open source DNS performance and functional testing utility written in C++ that has an experimental implementation of DoQ.

+## Performance Measurements

+To our knowledge, no benchmarking studies comparing DoT, DoH and DoQ are published yet.
+However anecdotal evidence from the [AdGuard DoQ recursive resolver deployment](https://adguard.com/en/blog/dns-over-quic.html) indicates that it performs well compared to the other encrypted protocols, particularly in mobile environments.
+Reasons given for this include that DoQ

+* Uses less bandwidth due to a more efficient handshake (and due to less per message overhead when compared to DoH).
+* Performs better in mobile environments due to the increased resilience to packet loss
+* Can maintain connections as users move between mobile networks via its connection management

 # Security Considerations

 The security considerations of DoQ should be comparable to